 Bodington's most crucial role in local politics was played out during a bitterly fought campaign to build a railway link between Walsall and Water Orton.
-The proposed railway was first raised with the Corporation in 1865 and was welcomed in principle, being seen as a "very great benefit to the parish at large".
-(7) However, because the line was planned to run across Sutton Park, this became the most significant and divisive issue for Sutton Coldfield's residents.
-There were lingering recriminations for years afterwards.
-The historian W Midgley described the line, as late as 1904, as "the dreadful scar...cut across the fair face of Sutton Park" (8) George Bodington was accused, perhaps with some justification, of deceptive behaviour when he eventually declared his support for the project.
+The proposal for a railway was first raised with the Corporation in 1865 and was welcomed in principle, being seen as a "very great benefit to the parish at large."(7) However, the proposed railway became a passionately divisive issue because the route was planned to run across Sutton Park.
+The whole issue left bitter feelings for years afterwards.
+As late as 1904, the local historian W Midgley described the line, as "the dreadful scar...cut across the fair face of Sutton Park."
+(8) Even George Bodington was accused (with some justification) of deceptive behaviour when he eventually declared his support for the project.

-The Midland Railway wanted to link the coalfields and manufacturing areas of the Black Country with the wider national railway networks.
-There were powerful supporters among industrial and commercial interests, and many locally, who felt that the railway would bring trade and visitors to Sutton Coldfield, as well as cheaper coal.
-The Railway Company's insistence upon the route across the Park was the crucial factor that ignited local opposition.
-Initially, Sutton Coldfield's residents had been informed that the Corporation was united against the proposals and would strongly challenge the Midland Railway Company's Parliamentary application for permission to build the line.
+The Midland Railway wanted to link the coalfields and manufacturing areas of the Black Country to its own industrial interests in the East Midlands and with the wider national railway networks.
+There was powerful industrial and commercial support, and even some local people felt that the railway would bring trade and visitors to Sutton Coldfield, as well as cheaper coal.
+It was the Railway Company's insistence upon routing the line across the Park that ignited local opposition.
+Initially, Sutton Coldfield's residents were assured that the Corporation was united against the proposals and that members would strongly challenge the Railway Company's Parliamentary application for permission to build the line.

-On 17th February 1872, George Bodington had supported a unanimous resolution at a Corporation meeting to oppose the project.
+On 17th February 1872, George Bodington had supported a resolution to oppose the project, which was passed unanimously.
 A Committee of five Corporation members was appointed, apparently to lead the opposition.
 Bodington was a member of this group.
-Later events revealed that three of the five members, including Bodington, actually favoured the proposed line, and believed that it was impossible to divert the railway line outside of Sutton Park.
-It was also discovered that a number of Corporation members and officers, including two members of the Railway Committee, had personal interests (financial and professional) in the scheme.
+Later events revealed that three of the five members, including Bodington, actually favoured the proposed line, and believed that it was impossible to divert it away from Sutton Park.
+It was also discovered that a number of Corporation members and officers, including two members of the Railway Committee, had personal interests (financial and professional) in the successful outcome of the scheme.
+(10)

 Why did Bodington apparently change sides, when he had an exemplary record of support for measures to conserve Sutton Park?
-It has not been alleged that he had any potential financial or property interest in the matter.
-Is it likely, given his wider political and economic views, that he really did believe the railway would bring prosperity to the locality?
-He had not been born in Sutton Coldfield and, unlike so many natives of the Town, he had not been brought up to look upon the Park as a precious birth right, to be protected from all incursions.
+It has not been alleged that he had any financial or property interests in the matter.
+It seems likely, given his wider political and economic views, that he genuinely believed the railway would bring prosperity to the locality.
+Bodington had not been born in Sutton Coldfield.
+Unlike so many natives of the Town, he had not been brought up from early childhood to look upon the Park as a precious birth right, to be protected from all incursions.

-Bodington showed his open support for the Midland Railway Company's proposals when he organised a large public meeting on 5th April 1872 to promote the project.
+Bodington revealed his open and active support of the Midland Railway Company's proposals when he organised a large public meeting on 5th April 1872 to promote the project.
 He was almost certainly the author of three resolutions that were discussed and overwhelmingly approved.
-These confirmed support for the railway as being "necessary for the further development and prosperity of Sutton Coldfield".
-They also confirmed that "passage through Sutton Park cannot be properly avoided ... injury to the pasturage or beauty of the Park is imaginary and cannot be put in comparison with its benefits ..."
-Finally, "the meeting pledges itself to do all in its favour to promote the passage of the said Bill through Parliament and that Dr G Bodington and others be appointed to a Committee for the purpose."
-(9)
+These confirmed support for the railway as being "necessary for the further development and prosperity of Sutton Coldfield."
+They also confirmed that "passage through Sutton Park cannot be properly avoided ... injury to the pasturage or beauty of the Park is imaginary and cannot be put in comparison with its benefits ... the meeting pledges itself to do all in its favour to promote the passage of the said Bill through Parliament and that Dr G Bodington and others be appointed to a Committee for the purpose."
+(10)